onionshare/onionshare/docs/source/features.rst

 Use at your own risk
 ^^^^^^^^^^^^^^^^^^^^

-Just like with malicious e-mail attachments, it's possible someone could try to attack your computer by uploading a malicious file to your OnionShare service.
+Just like with malicious email attachments, it's possible someone could try to attack your computer by uploading a malicious file to your OnionShare service.
 OnionShare does not add any safety mechanisms to protect your system from malicious files.

 If you receive an Office document or a PDF through OnionShare, you can convert these documents into PDFs that are safe to open using `Dangerzone <https://dangerzone.rocks/>`_.
 You can also protect yourself when opening untrusted documents by opening them in `Tails <https://tails.boum.org/>`_ or in a `Qubes <https://qubes-os.org/>`_ disposableVM.